gooseCeo/FsFilter1/readme.txt

 Registry INFORMATION
 https://m.blog.naver.com/rlfmalehd/220749232200

+When building your driver,
+change your driver package project settings so that Inf2Cat sets /uselocaltime.
+To do so, use Configuration Properties->Inf2Cat->General->Use Local Time.

 modifiy .inf
 Class       = "AntiVirus"                         ;This is determined by the work this filter driver does ClassGuid   = {b1d1a169-c54f-4379-81db-bee7d88d7454}    ;This value is determined by the Load Order Group value